Competition isn’t always a bad thing.

-Ahead are 7 market research tools to stay a step ahead of the competition.
+Ahead are seven market research tools to stay a step ahead of the competition.

-Scrolling down, SEMrush will reveal the exact keywords that the competition are ranking for.
-Use this to fine tune your own SEO and keyword research.
+Scrolling down, SEMrush will reveal the exact keywords that the competition is ranking for.
+Use this to fine-tune your own SEO and keyword research.

 Better yet, wouldn’t it be nice if we could see examples of their ads?
 Well, SEMrush does exactly that.

 Above the backlinks breakdown, you will find an assortment of sample ads that your competitor uses.
 Use all of the information you find to drive more traffic to your own business.

 Many marketers, including myself, always keep a swipe file handy.
 A swipe file is a collection of proven marketing ideas that you can use for inspiration later.

 In the case of these sample ads, record the calls to action, headlines, and descriptions in an excel file.
 When you go to create your own PPC ad, you’ll already have plenty of sales copy to test.